-Cynthia Curry Crim was named Vice Chair of the PAB in 2020 and currently works as the Grants Manager for the Norman J. Stupp Foundation (Commerce Bank Trustee).
+Cynthia Crim was named Chairperson of the PAB in 2022 and currently works as the Grants Manager for the Norman J. Stupp Foundation (Commerce Bank Trustee).
 Cynthia has more than fourteen years of management experience in the Nonprofit Sector.
 She has a passion for developing new programs, serving as a connector, technical advisor and coach when she works with people and organizations.
 Before joining Commerce Bank, Cynthia was the Director of Sector Relations for the Nonprofit Services Consortium.
 Her first job in the field of grantmaking was in Chicago, Illinois with the Steans Family Foundation as their Associate Executive Director.

 Cynthia has a bachelor’s degree in political science from Southern University, Baton Rouge, Louisiana and a master’s degree in Public Administration from Clark Atlanta University, Atlanta, Georgia.
 Cynthia currently serves on the boards of the Senior Fund St. Louis City, the Missouri History Museum Subdistrict and the St. Louis Community College Foundation.
 In addition, she serves as a steering committee member to several community initiatives such as St. Louis Graduates and the Missouri Child Development Account.
 Cynthia relocated to St. Louis in 2002 from Chicago, Illinois with her husband and their two children.
 In her spare time, she enjoys hanging out with her family, reading, and biking.

 Carmen Mora, Vice Chairperson, is Executive Director of Saginaw-Shiawassee Habitat for Humanity where she has worked since 2008.
 She has also held pastoral ministry roles with various parishes in the Saginaw diocese.
 She received a Bachelor’s Degree from Barry University in 1995 and a Master’s Degree from Loyola University in New Orleans in 2000.